QuentinRa/blog.quentinra.dev/programming-languages/web/others/extensions/index.md

 <div class="row row-cols-md-2 mt-4"><div>

-This is a json file defining your extension.
-The version 2 is being deprecated, consider using the version 3. 🚀
+This is a JSON file defining your extension.
+Version 2 is being deprecated, consider using version 3. 🚀

 ```json!
 {